lkiesow/opencast_nginx/README.md

 [`elan.opencast_certbot`](https://galaxy.ansible.com/elan/opencast_certbot)
 which will automatically generate TLS certificates for you.

 You can also add some custom configuration in the file `/etc/nginx/conf.d/extra.conf`.
 The file is included after Opencast's main `location` block.
 The role will not modify this file if it exists.

+Additionally you can define other virtual hosts in `/etc/nginx/sites-enabled/` directory.
+They will be loaded as well.

 Example Playbook